nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ## SSH

 Once you connect to an network you can ssh into the C.H.I.P.
 Pro in order to program and control it.
+Our Debian example comes with ssh servers, our Buildroot examples do not.
+If you want to ssh while using Buildroot you will need to do a manual build.

 ### Find IP